 Whether the injury is serious and intense like a broken limb, or less severe like a sprain; either of them may lead to Chronic Regional Pain Syndrome.
 A good indication of this would be if the individual finds the pain from their injury more severe than what would normally be expected and if the pain persists for a longer time than normal.

-In some cases, a surgical operation such as an amputation may cause Chronic Regional Pain Syndrome.
+In some cases, a surgical operation may cause Chronic Regional Pain Syndrome.
 It might be that the body fails to heal properly following the surgery, or something minor goes wrong during the surgery itself.
 Some Complex Regional Pain Syndrome settlements may actually result from cases where a patient’s surgery was not handled well by medical practitioners.
 Not all patients who undergo surgery end up with Chronic Regional Pain Syndrome, but it is certainly one of many risks of any surgical operation.